roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 Your view is derived from base class ``gtkmvc.View`` that offers several services:

-1. Attributes ``glade`` that is used to tell the view which glade file its widgets are taken from.
+1. Attributes ``builder`` that is used to tell the view which GtkBuilder file its widgets are taken from. as an alternative, attribute ``glade`` can be used for deprecated glade files.
-2. Attributes ``top`` that is used to tell which is the widget name in the glade file tree to be taken as the root widget.
-It is also possible to specify a list of names to pick a set of trees.
+2. The view instance can be used a container (a dictionary) of widgets, both for accessing named widgets in GtkBuilder files, and for creating new widgets manually.

-3. The view instance can be used a container (a dictionary) of widgets, both for accessing named widgets in glade files, and for creating new widgets manually.
+:TODO: check top_level with GtkBuilder files

 Views can be decomposed into a hierarchy of views.
 For example::